-The Employee Discipline and Due Process Policy ("Policy") applies to all employees of the Chicago Board of Education, except where specifically noted.
-The Chicago Board of Education ("Board") is a public employer that requires its employees to perform their job duties and responsibilities in a manner that promotes the best interests of the students of the Chicago Public Schools, furthers the goals of the Chicago Public Schools, and results in the highest level of public trust and confidence.
+The Employee Discipline and Due Process Policy for School-Based Union Employees (Except CTU) ("Policy") applies to all school-based employees represented by a labor organization, except employees that belong to the Chicago Teacher Union's bargaining unit. employees of the Chicago Board of Education, except where specifically noted.
+The Board of Education of the City of Chicago Chicago Board of Education ("Board") is a public employer that requires its employees to perform their job duties and responsibilities in a manner that promotes the best interests of the students of the Chicago Public Schools, furthers the goals of the Chicago Public Schools, and results in the highest level of public trust and confidence.